RTC-research-group/OpenNAS/README.md

 </p>

 <p align="justify">
-Output interface is selected in the fourth step.
+The output interface is selected in the fourth step.
 As in the most of the event-based neuromorphic devices, the AER protocol is used as output.
 For this reason, the AER monitor is used as output interface by default and then to connect our neuromorphic sensor to the application jAER and to be able to visualize the NAS output in real-time.
 However, it is also interesting to connect the NAS output to others neuromorphic hardware, as the SpiNNaker board, in which Spiking Neural Networks (SNN) can be deployed and it can get as input data the output spikes from the NAS.
 </p>

 <p align="center">